-Research & Enterprise,63 University road, Seminar room, 1st Floor
+Where: Research and Enterprise (60 University road), Seminar room, 1st floor

 Applying for grants is one of the main activities of researchers: always planning for the next funding to keep the research going.
 Large-scale applications that involve several institutions based in the UK or in the world are the responsibility of senior academic staff.
 The involvement of Postdocs in this adventure could however be beneficial for the whole team.
-Postdocs would build confidence in developing collaborative projects and raise their profile while working closely with senior staff, learn about the writing process and improve their CVs!
+Postdocs would indeed build confidence in developing collaborative projects while working closely with senior staff, learn about the writing process and improve their CVs!

-This first session will present an overview of the process and its basic principles.
+This first session will present on overview of the process and its basic principles.
 More detailed sessions will be available on demand and communicated by email and on the PDC newsletter.

 After attending the training we expect that attendees will:

 After the course, Lydia is open to organise workshops to explain more in depth some specific aspects of the grant writting process based on demand.